Start Here: Everything You Need to Know

 - #60 Leading Above the Line with Jim Dethmer

-The Learning Community is a place to meet new people, learn about inspiring books, get feedback on your ideas, hear cutting-edge news, and develop your thinking.
+The FS Learning Community is a place to meet people like you, solve your problems, get feedback on your ideas, and deepen your understanding.
 As a member, you’ll gain access to:

 - AMAs (Ask Me Anything) – Get your burning questions answered by experts, with past guests including James Clear, Ryan Holiday, Mark Manson, and Josh Kaufman.